mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

 Note: this is one place where we need the macros to generate code.
 This is because the `into` and `try_from` expressions need to be executed where they're defined rather than in the crate where we're generating scaffolding.

+# Callback interfaces

+Callback interfaces are implemented by defining a Kotlin dispatch method for each callback interface method.
+We don't need an `init` function or a vtable, since we can just lookup and call the methods directly from JNI.

+In the future, we could explore more radical ideas, like storing the callback object pointer directly in Rust.

 # JNI